minhman727/test/README.md

 ## Feedback

 Creating feedback in Issues section, each of your feedback will help us to improve the application better.
-Thanks for help!
+Thank for help!

 ## Ackownledgments
-Thank Mr. Nguyen Tan Toan, our teacher, who gave us useful guidance and advice that help us to finish the project.
+Thank Mr. Nguyen Tan Toan, our teacher, who gave us useful guidance and advice that help us to finish the project!